Jabor047/FEM-python-intermediate-course/README.md

 # FEM Intermediate Python Course

-Contains code from the FEM Indermediate Python Course, the course outline can be found here[https://www.learnpython.dev/]
+Contains code from the FEM Indermediate Python Course, the course website can be found [here](https://www.learnpython.dev/) amd the course itself can be found [here](https://frontendmasters.com/courses/intermediate-python/)

 ## Contents
 ### Flask